osmcode/osmium-tool/man/osmium-extract.md

 almost all cases this will be good enough, but if you want to make really sure you got everything, use a small buffer around your region.

-No **bounds** will be set in the header of the output file.
-Which bounds would be correct is unclear and setting it correctly might need an extra pass through the input file.
+By default no **bounds** will be set in the header of the output file.
+Use the --set-bounds option if you need this.

 Note that **osmium extract** will never clip any OSM objects, ie. it will not remove node references outside the region from ways or unused relation members